Ahmed-Hodhod/Migrating-Multi-tier-WebApp-To-AWS-Using-LiftAndShfit-Strategy/liftandshift.md

 #### 4. create a key-pair (.pem for git bash or .ppk for putty)

-**_NOTE: we will use git bash in this setup._**

 #### 5. Launch mysql instance

-AMI: use centOS 7 from the marketplace.
+AMI: use centOS 7 from the marketplace <br>
-sg: use vprofile-backend-sg
+sg: use vprofile-backend-sg <br>
-userdata: copy-paste the script userdata/mysql.sh
+userdata: copy-paste the script userdata/mysql.sh <br>

 The userdata script is installing Mariadb server, creating a database (accounts) having a user (admin) with a password (admin123), and finally populating the accounts database with some dummy data.

 #### 7. (Validate) Login into the instance using git bash

 - On instances dashboard, choose the app instance and connect.
 From SSH client tab, copy the SSH command and paste it to git bash to login to the instance.
 - Switch to root: sudo -i
-- Check whether mariadb server is running or not: systemctl status mariadb
+- Check whether mariadb server is running or not: systemctl status mariadb <br>
   In case of a failure, you can consider waiting for a while and then trying again because it may be taking time to execute the userdata script after launching the instance.

 #### 8. Launch MemCached instance

-AMI: use centOS 7 from the marketplace.
+AMI: use centOS 7 from the marketplace.<br>
-sg: use vprofile-backend-sg
+sg: use vprofile-backend-sg <br>
-userdata: copy-paste the script userdata/memcache.sh The script is installing the memcached server and starting it.
+userdata: copy-paste the script userdata/memcache.sh<br>
+The script is installing the memcached server and starting it.

 #### 9. Launch rabbitMQ instance

-AMI: use centOS 7 from the marketplace.
+AMI: use centOS 7 from the marketplace <br>
-sg: use vprofile-backend-sg
+sg: use vprofile-backend-sg <Br>
-userdata: copy-paste the script userdata/rabbitmq.sh The script is installing rabbitMQ server & its dependencies and then starting it.
+userdata: copy-paste the script userdata/rabbitmq.sh <br>
+The script is installing rabbitMQ server & its dependencies and then starting it.

 #### 10. In a blank file, write down the private IP of each of the 3 instances in the backend.

 #### 11. Go to AWS Route 53 -> Create a private Hosted Zone

-    Domain Name: vprofile.in
+Domain Name: vprofile.in <br>
-    Region: us-east-1 (North Virginia)
+Region: us-east-1 (North Virginia) <br>
-    vpc: default
+vpc: default<br>

 #### 12. Create simple records in the hosted zone

-We will create three records for our backend instances.
+We will create three records for our backend instances.<br>
-Record name: db01
+Record name: db01 <br>
-endpoint: paste the IP copied from the blank file (step 9)
+endpoint: paste the IP copied from the blank file (step 9) <br>

-Similarly, define the other two records.
+Similarly, define the other two records.<br>
-Now, we have 3 records as following: db01.vprofile.in mc01.vprofile.in
+Now, we have 3 records as following:<br>

-rmq01.vprofile.in
+- db01.vprofile.in<br>
+- mc01.vprofile.in<br>
+- rmq01.vprofile.in<br>

 This is one of the best practices regarding using AWS resources.
 Instead of hard-coding the public IP addresse of an instance, you can rather use a Domain record.
 Also, public IP addresses are prune to change when restarting instances for any reason.